 In 2014, our P5 class had great fun filming their introductory human chain reaction, as well as their technical chain reaction.
 Both are below, with the technical chain reaction finishing in 6th place out of 30 countries.

 For our 2013 entry, you had to imagine it was the year 1865.
 Two young boys decided to take a trip to the opera.
 It was a long show – more than 4 hours – but they enjoedy it, more than some of the audience!
 But, the star of the show was the “fat lady” who gave a great performance at the end.

 We’d like to thank MusicLine Publications for allowing the use of the song.
-We were delighted to be able to film inside Yester House and this helped us achieve a position of 14th out of 38 countries who entered in 2013!
+We were delighted to be able to film inside Yester House and this helped us achieve a position of 14th out of 38 countries who entered

 In addition, Schoolovision and the pupils from Yester were featured on the Eurovision Song Contest’s own website’s homepage in the run up to the climax of the real ESC contest!

 Winners in 2013 were debutants Israel, who produced this wonderful song about Israel’s only astronaut, Ilan Ramon, who died in one of the Space Shuttle disasters.

 Also in March 2013, Mr Purves was invited to Lisbon, Portugal, to receive a special certificate and award for Schoolovision’s “Outstanding Contribution to eTwinning Collaboration” over the period 2009 – 2013, marking the project’s 5th anniversary.

 Meanwhile, have a look at the video below, which shows some of the entries in the 1st five years of the project.
 This was produced especially for the Lisbon conference by German partner Steffen Toppler.

 Once again, our young scientists worked hard to create a good quality chain reaction for this Europe wide contest.
 We finished 10th out of 29 countries.